braice/MuMuDVB/doc/README.txt

 autoconfiguration=full
 ----------------------

-The channels will be streamed over the multicasts ip adresses 239.100.c.n where c is the card number (0 by default) and n is the channel number.
+The channels will be streamed over the multicasts ip addresses 239.100.c.n where c is the card number (0 by default) and n is the channel number.

 If you don't use the common_port directive, MuMuDVB will use the port 1234.